prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

 To earn credit for the Proposal Phase deliverable, submit the [Proposal Form](https://goo.gl/forms/VuwbJiR7Q1JTSYG03) by the specified due date.
 If working on a team, only one member should submit the form on behalf of all teammates, and the "Contributor(s)" section should list the email addresses of all official team members.

-To earn credit the Implementation Phase deliverable: edit the [submissions.csv file](submissions.csv) by adding a new row to include your GitHub username(s) and your project's GitHub repository URL; then commit your changes and submit a Pull Request for your changes to be included in the course repository.
+To earn credit for the Implementation Phase deliverable: edit the [submissions.csv file](submissions.csv) by adding a new row to include your GitHub username(s) and your project's GitHub repository URL; then commit your changes and submit a Pull Request for your changes to be included in the course repository.
 See the [Contributor Guide](/CONTRIBUTING.md) for instructions.
 At this time, you are encouraged to use the Git CLI to submit your work.

 ## Evaluation